-Kate was also a faculty member at Temple University for ten years in the Department of Educational Leadership and Policy Studies, and served as Chair of that Department as well.
-Her scholarship has focused on issues of access and equity in higher education with a particular emphasis on policy issues, and has been supported by a number of foundations including Russell Sage, Spencer, Annie E. Casey, Ford, Atlantic Philanthropies, and the Lumina Foundation.
-Her book “Putting Poor People to Work: How the Work-First Idea Eroded College Access for the Poor” was published in 2006 by the Russell Sage Foundation Press, and was selected as a finalist for the C. Wright Mills Award of the American Sociological Association.
-Her co-edited volume (with Donald Heller) entitled “State Postsecondary Education Research: New Methods to Inform Policy and Practice” was published in 2007.
+Kate was a faculty member at Temple University for ten years in the Department of Educational Leadership and Policy Studies, where she served as Chair of the Department.
+Her scholarship, focused on issues of access and equity in higher education with a particular emphasis on policy issues, has been supported by a number of foundations including Russell Sage, Spencer, Annie E. Casey, Ford, Atlantic Philanthropies, and Lumina.
+Her book, “Putting Poor People to Work: How the Work-First Idea Eroded College Access for the Poor,” was published in 2006 by the Russell Sage Foundation Press and was selected as a finalist for the C. Wright Mills Award of the American Sociological Association.
+Her co-edited volume (with Donald Heller), “State Postsecondary Education Research: New Methods to Inform Policy and Practice,” was published in 2007.

-Kate has also held positions at the Harvard Family Research Project and the Pew Charitable Trusts, and has served as a Senior Research Associate for the Community College Research Center at Columbia University.
-She received her bachelor’s degree from Colby College, and her Ph.D. from the University of Michigan.
+Kate has held positions at the Harvard Family Research Project and the Pew Charitable Trusts, and she has served as a Senior Research Associate for the Community College Research Center at Columbia University.
+She received her bachelor’s degree from Colby College and her Ph.D. from the University of Michigan.